wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the rest of the cases, the `Inv` is ordered before the current event, and will initiate an invalidation transaction, if one is needed.

+The method uses three variables to control the execution flow.
+Local variable `handle` is a flag to indicate whether invalidations are issued in the current cycle, or invalidation should be postponed or not issued.
+This flag essentially orders the event before concurrent events, if it is set `true`, and after if set to `false`.
+Local variable `state1` and `state2` are the two states to transit to, respectively, for the case where invalidation should be issued, and the case where invalidation is not needed.